Alex-GF/TomatoMeter/README.md

 > This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 > **Disclaimer:**
-> This repository is developed and maintained in a controlled research environment by the [ISA-Group](https://isa-group.es) to demonstrate advances in software engineering research.
+> This repository is developed and maintained in a controlled research environment by the [ISA-Group](https://isa-group.es) to demonstrate advances pricing-driven self adaptation solutions.
 > The ISA-Group is not responsible for any issues, damages, or consequences that may arise if this software is used in other projects or production environments.
 > Use at your own risk.

----

 If you have any questions or want to contribute, feel free to open an issue or contact the maintainers.

----